Small Batch Cake Is Just The Right Size

 In the first year of growth, the raspberry canes grow upright and in the second year they branch outwards, flower and bear fruit.
 They are quite rewarding and easy to grow and they multiply quickly.
 Here's a great article from Fine Gardening on choosing and growing your own raspberries.

 Last week I started playing around with a raspberry parfait and thought I would try some lady fingers in it (like a fruity tiramisu).
 Well that was a solid fail, or should I say learning experience... 😛 Here's the pic - beautiful right?

 Not so tasty though, those lady fingers just did not do what I had hoped!
-I will likely go back and rework it at some point and you could just layer the berries with yogurt or whipped cream and get the look.
-So while the pictures were beautiful, the recipe didn’t make the cut.
+I will likely go back and rework it at some point.
+So while the pictures were beautiful, the recipe didn't make the cut.

 I then decided to focus on one of my personal favourites, Raspberry Coulis.
-This is so simple I can’t really claim it as my own recipe and it is also very adaptable to other fruits.
-My version isn’t strained but certainly you could strain the seeds out which would be more traditional.
+Coulis really elevates any dessert it touches and it's very adaptable to other fruits.
+My version isn't strained but certainly you could strain the seeds out which would be more traditional.
 I have paired it with this small but decadent chocolate cake recipe I developed.

-I don’t know about you but I shy away from making a whole 9×13 cake for our family because then we are eating it for days.
+I don't know about you but I shy away from making a whole 9x13 cake for our family because then we are eating it for days.
 This recipe is just the right amount for an 8 or 9 inch round cake pan and will serve 8 people.
-Let me know if you make this by commenting below or tagging #wckitchengarden on Instagram! ox

 - 1 c Sugar